 We read and discuss a wide variety of literature.
 Recent selections have included: There, There by Tommy Orange, Sag Harbor by Collson Whitehead and Lost Roses by Margaret Hall Kelly.

-Theater Lovers’ Group – Fairfax (Meets during term, except summers)
+Theater Lovers' Group - Fairfax; Theater Lovers Group - Reston (Meet separately during term, except summers)

 Coordinator: Norma Reck

-The Theater Lovers’ Group (TLG) Fairfax attend plays year round—usually a matinee—at a variety of theater venues around town, followed by an optional dinner at a nearby restaurant.
-Our monthly TLG meetings are held when OLLI is in session.
-At our TLG meetings we plan theater outings, enjoy guest speakers, share what’s going on in the theater world, such as free play readings at the Signature, or go to a nice restaurant for lunch and chat.
+The Theater Lovers' Group (TLG) Fairfax and Theater Lovers Group Reston attend plays year-round—usually a matinee—at a variety of theater venues around town, followed by an optional dinner at a nearby restaurant.
+Our monthly TLG meetings are held during term when OLLI is in session.
+At our TLG meetings, we plan theater outings, enjoy guest speakers, share what’s going on in the theater world, such as free play readings at the Signature, or go to a nice restaurant for lunch and chat.

 What's in the Daily News?
 Continued, Tallwood